You can also view this information in our Course Finder, which also details entry requirements.

-Please visit the Fees and fundingpages for the latest information about tuition feesand the different sources of funding which may be available to you.
+Please visit Fees and funding pages for the latest information about tuition fees and the different sources of funding which may be available to you.

-It is important to work out how you are going to fund your MBA early in your decision-making process.
+It is important to work out how you are going to fund your MBA.
 You will need to make sure you can cover the cost of fees, textbooks and accommodation along with other incidental costs.

 Royal Holloway has a number of scholarships available for postgraduate students, including International Excellence and Masters Trust Scholarships.